iluvjava/Maths/Notebook 2.0 obsidian/MATH --- Unexplored/NOTES/INVESTIGATIONS, Measure Theory Context and Background.md

 1. [Measure, Integration & Real Analysis - Sheldon Axler](../../MATH%20601%20Functional%20Analysis,%20Measure%20Theory/References/Measure,%20Integration%20&%20Real%20Analysis%20-%20Sheldon%20Axler.pdf).
 For a web version of the book, linked [here](https://measure.axler.net/MIRA.pdf).

 **Overview**
+1. We motivate the idea of a measure of volume via shortcoming of Riemann integrations.

-1. We focus on the measure of sets in $\mathbb R$.
+2. We focus on the measure of sets in $\mathbb R$.
 We show it's impossible to have an ideal type of measure defined for all subsets of the reals.
-2. We consider the outer measure, a weaken version of the ideal volume measure.
+3. We consider the outer measure, a weaken version of the ideal volume measure.
-3. We state $\sigma$-algebra and its properties, this forms the domain of our measure function.
+4. We state $\sigma$-algebra and its properties, this forms the domain of our measure function.
 A measure will be defined on this space for compatibility of sets limit.
-4. We state Lebesgue Measure and what it is.
+5. We state Lebesgue Measure and state the fact that, a sigma algebra on the Borel sets, and the outer measure is able to form a measure space, giving us a safe place where, outer measure adhere to the property of an ideal volume measure.

 ---
 ### **Motivating via Riemann Integrations**